 According to United States census data from 2011-2015, when compared to the five largest cities in their states, Pullman, WA ranks #1 in highest percentages of college-educated persons, lowest median monthly housing rent, and shortest commute times to work.

-- Pullman Regional Airport (PUW) broke ground in 2016 on a 5-year runway upgrade project in 2016 which when completed will give PUW the same FAA ratings as Spokane International Airport.
+- Pullman Regional Airport (PUW) broke ground in 2016 on a 5-year runway upgrade project which when completed will give PUW the same FAA ratings as Spokane International Airport.

 - Bus service in Pullman supports over 1.4 million riders/year